Self-care tips for anyone who works in mining

 • Turn off your email for a day

-In the workplace: Survival tips that reduce burnout
+In the workplace: How FIFO workers can reduce burnout on site

 • Learn to say no